mchalapuk/hyper-text-slider-node-tutorial/doc/2_gulpfile.js.md

 ## 2.1.
 Clean Tasks

 We need a clean task for each type of compilation.
-There will be 3 types of source files in the project (HTML, CSS, and JavaScript), so we need 3 clean tasks.
+There will be 3 types of source files in the project (HTML, CSS, and&nbsp;JavaScript), so we need 3 clean tasks.
 Sorce code of each clean task will be identical, just with different glob pattern used to delete files.